xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

 # Flashing Xiaomi Router 4C using ch341a usb programmer

-- Note that this dump firmware is only for GIGA DEVICE GD25Q128 B/C/XXXX
+- Note: This dump firmware is only for GIGA DEVICE GD25Q128 B/C/XXXX